anton-krieger/CartToPolarDetector/README.md

 ## Citation

 If *ConvertToPolarDetector* is integral to a scientific publication, please cite it.
-A paper that describes the method is used in this tool is submitted and will soon be found on my ORCID page: https://orcid.org/0000-0002-3639-2435
+A paper that describes the method that is used in this tool is submitted and will soon be found on my ORCID page: https://orcid.org/0000-0002-3639-2435